Ruth Parchment CBT Cognitive Behavioural Therapist BABCP Accredited Cambridge

 LGBTQIA, Perfectionism, shame, guilt, worry, rumination, intolerance of uncertainty, control, negative thinking.

 I am based in Central and South Cambridge.
 Sessions are available in Trumpington and Mill Road.
+I also provide sessions via online and telephone.

 -Tuesday (Evenings, Trumpington Clinic)